 Very often the oyster is satisfied at that, and makes no further effort to add more substance to the pearl, and the pearl remains small and undeveloped, and of low value as a result.
 The metaphysical meaning of this can be likened to human who does just enough in life to "scratch their itch" and thereby just "get by" in life with the minimum of effort.

 However, occasionally an oyster wishes not only to make itself comfortable, but to achieve their concept of a perfect state of being, and will therefore make the effort to keeping adding more and more layers to the pearl until it becomes large and lustrous and of "great value".

 What Jesus was also saying here on this deeper level of the parable is that we should never stop developing ourselves and seeking perfection.
 Just "getting by" will not lead to becoming that "pearl of great price" that the Kingdom of Heaven is seeking, especially towards the "end of the age" which Jesus goes on to talk about.

-And to conclude I would also like to bring your attention to the fact that these teachings of Jesus are also in alignment with part 2 of this newsletter.
+And to conclude I would also like to bring your attention to the fact that these teachings of Jesus are also in alignment with these writings.

 Anyone can become a "pearl of great price" of such value to the Kingdom of Heaven, and it is in fact our most sacred mission to do so.
 However - to accomplish this means turning away from the distractions and background noise of the physical world to focus within, towards the Kingdom of Heaven, knowing that is our true reality, and to keeping adding layers and therefore the lustre of Initiation to our "pearls", knowing that the Kingdom of Heaven awaits, with all of the incomprehensible glories that opens up, glories that make the toys of the kindergarten of Earth look trivial by comparison, and which, as in the first parable we looked at today, will cause us to want to "sell all we hath".